kirill-kundik/SportUnity/README.md

 After the 5th round, the app shows the result & resets it's state.

-In case an app can't find the song - the "Not Found 😢" message is showed for a couple of seconds, but any side gains the point
+In case an app can't find the song - the "Not Found 😢" message is showed for a couple of seconds, but no side actually gains the point & round is restarted.

 Video DEMO: https://www.youtube.com/watch?v=euXdtMLb2H8